readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

   # robots.txt
   User-agent: *
-  Disallow: / # Delists everything
+  Disallow: / # This project is delisted according to the Policy for Unofficial and Unmaintanied Projects

 Projects will be delisted when ALL of the following: